BDC Hamburger Icon

 • Lead management

-• Easily engaging with prospects and customers to boost channel pipelines
+• Easy engagement with prospects and customers to boost channel pipelines

 Based on our research, consider the following channel management solutions:

 Most channel management software vendors offer various subscription plans; monthly prices vary.
-You may pay as little as $25 per user per month or as much as $300 (and up) per user per month.
-Many solutions offer free trials.
+You may pay anywhere from $14 per user per month to over $300 per user per month.
+Many channel management software solutions offer free trials.
 Taking advantage of a free trial is a great way to determine if the software is right for you.

-Small companies typically have at least one employee acting as a channel manager.
-If you can afford an employee whose sole job is to be your channel manager, you may be pleased with the revenue they generate.
+Small companies typically have at least one employee who acts as a channel manager.
+If you can afford to hire an employee whose sole job is to be your channel manager, you may be pleased with the revenue they generate.
 However, if you have more than one promotional channel, a software solution can help your business manage the complexity of multiple sales channels while maximizing profits.

 Depending on your company’s specific needs, a channel manager may perform the following functions:

-• Assist with customer service strategies, ensuring customers are happy and issues are resolved promptly.
+• Assist with customer service strategies by ensuring customers are happy and issues are resolved promptly

 • The value of your active sales funnel